-Because in cases like these consent to a blood draw is implied, if the person refuses to provide a blood sample they will face a 12 or 18 month driver’s license suspicion, and if it’s their second refusal the State can charge them with a first degree misdemeanor, which is punishable by up to a year in jail.
+Because in cases like these the Florida Implied Consent Law states that consent to a blood draw is implied.
+If the person refuses to provide a blood sample they will face a 12 or 18 month driver's license suspicion, and if it's their second refusal the State can charge them with a first degree misdemeanor, which is punishable by up to a year in jail.

 Can Blood Tests Be Challenged In Court?

 Yes.
 In order for Blood Test results to be admissible in a Florida Court, the prosecutor must prove that the blood sample was taken properly — both legally and medically.
 Common questions that need to be addressed in blood draw cases are: